-You can now plot the maximum and minimum threshold lines on to the existing plot Plot1.

-9 Click the Plot1 tab.
-Press Ctrl and select EfficacyThreshold and SafetyThreshold variables from the Browser pane.
+- 9 You can now plot the maximum and minimum thresholds along with the simulation data.
+On the Home tab, click New Plot. - Press Ctrl and select the TO, EfficacyThreshold, and SafetyThreshold variables from the Browser pane.
 Drag them into the plot.
 The plot now shows TO profiles along with the efficacy and safety threshold lines.